mobergd/DiNT/README.md

 ## SPRNG
 SPRNG: The Scalable Library for Pseudorandom Number Generation is available from the website [sprng.org](sprng.org).
-Included in the direcotry sprng/ is version 1.0.
+Included in the directory sprng/ is version 1.0.
 Newer versions are available to download from the website above.

 ## Install
   ```console